oneThousand1000/personal-page-decacy/_pages/artgallery.md

 author_profile: true
 ---

 Hi there!
 My name is Yiqian Wu :), you can also call me 1000, 1k, or Onethousand (since 'Yiqian' sounds like '1000' in Chinese).
-I started drawing around the age of four, and one of the greatest joys in my life is creating my own small world beneath my paintbrush.
-Here, I have posted some of my recent doodles in my art gallery on the website.
+Here, I have posted some of my recent doodles.
 I hope you will enjoy them too ~